+Financing Requested: USD 960,225

-The proposal includes a request for a project formulation grant of USD 50,000.
-The initial technical review raises some issues, such as the need for more details regarding the consultative process and vulnerable groups, potential overlap or complementarity with other initiatives, and financial sustainability, as is discussed in the number of Clarification Requests (CRs) and Corrective Action Requests (CARs) raised in the review.
-Date: August 19, 2022
+The initial technical review raises some issues, such as the need for more details regarding the consultative process and vulnerable groups and the potential overlap or complementarity with other initiatives, as is discussed in the number of Clarification Requests (CRs) and Corrective Action Requests (CARs) raised in the review.

+Date: January 19, 2023

-Review Criteria Questions Comments Response Is the country party to the Kyoto Protocol?
+Review Criteria Questions Comments Initial Technical Review Is the country party to the Kyoto Protocol?
 Yes.
 Country Eligibility 2.
 Is the country a developing country particularly vulnerable to the adverse effects of climate change?
 Yes.
 Indonesia is particularly vulnerable to the adverse effects of climate change, with increased variability in rainfall and rising temperatures causing floods, landslides, and droughts which threaten lives, agricultural productivity, and food security.
 Has the designated government authority for the Adaptation Fund endorsed the project/programme?
 Yes.
-As per the Endorsement letter dated August 5, 2022.
-Project Eligibility 2.
-Does the length of the proposal amount to no more than Fifty pages for the project/programme concept, including its annexes?
-No. The proposal is 57 pages, including its annexes.
+As per the endorsement letter dated August 5, 2022.
+Project Eligibility Does the length of the proposal amount to no more than Fifty pages for the project/programme concept, including its annexes?
+No. The proposal is 52 pages and attendance lists are included as links rather than as annexes.
 CAR1: Please reduce proposal length to no more than 50 pages, including the annexes.
-CAR1 The document already reduces to 48 pages including it's annexes Does the project / programme support concrete adaptation actions Yes.

-to assist the country in addressing The proposed concept provides a

-adaptive capacity to the adverse clear rationale for the proposed

-effects of climate change and build in activities, which are focused on

-climate resilience? improving the adaptive capacities

-and economic resilience of

-vulnerable farming communities,

-women's and youth groups, through

-climate-smart agricultural and

-landscape management and

-ecosystem restoration, as well as

-through policy advocacy to support

-the development of Regional Action

-Plans related to Climate Change

-Adaptation (RAD-API) and the

-Follow-Up Plan (RTL) document for

-replication.
-Additionally, the project

-plans for the establishment of a

-collaborative Watershed-based and

-community-based protection system

-for living space and livelihoods, with

-outputs to achieve these outcomes,

-including the development of a cross-

-sector collaborative forum

-(Watershed Forum/Committee) and

-Information system for knowledge

-sharing.

-, and the second

-The background and context section

-illustrates how the planned project

-activities can respond to the likely

-climate scenarios.

-1 Describe project / programmes a reside CD1 9 CD2 Added in Dest II

-4. Does the project / programme provide Yes, but more information is needed.
-CR1 & CR3 Added in Part II,

-economic, social and environmental needed.
-Section B, Page 26, Paragraph 61

-benefits, particularly to vulnerable OI

-communities, including gender The project will be implemented in 15

-considerations, while avoiding or villages, five sub-districts, Sukabumi

-mitigating negative impacts, in compliance with the Environmental and Social Policy and Gender Policy of the Fund? regency, and the West Java province.
+CAR1: already reduced to 48 pages, including the annexes CAR2 : All attendance lists and consultation results already in the annexes 2 and 5

+CAR2: Please include all attendance lists and consultation results as annexes within the proposal, rather than as separate links.
+3. Does the project / programme support concrete adaptation actions to assist the country in addressing adaptive capacity to the adverse effects of climate change and build in climate resilience?
+Yes.
+The proposed concept provides a clear rationale for the proposed activities, which are focused on improving the adaptive capacities and economic resilience of vulnerable farming communities, women's and youth groups, through climate-smart agricultural and landscape management and ecosystem restoration, as well as through policy advocacy to support the development of Regional Action Plans related to Climate Change Adaptation (RAD-API) and the Follow-Up Plan (RTL) document for replication.
+Additionally, the project plans for the establishment of a collaborative Watershed-based and community- based protection system for living space and livelihoods, with outputs to achieve these outcomes, including the development of a cross-sector collaborative forum (Watershed Forum/Committee) and Information system for knowledge sharing.
+The background and context section illustrates how the planned project activities can respond to the likely climate scenarios.
+4. Does the project / programme provide economic, social and environmental benefits, particularly to vulnerable communities, including gender considerations, while avoiding or mitigating negative impacts, in compliance with the Yes.
+The project will be implemented in 15 villages, five sub-districts, Sukabumi regency, and the West Java province.
 The targets of this program are groups of vulnerable farmers and women who depend on the land and/or forest areas for their livelihoods.
-Population sizes are included on page 21.
+Population sizes are included on pages 26-27.